 Russell Taber, a business litigator, practices law to help guide his clients through the complexity, stress, and stakes often inherent in legal disputes.
 His focus is achieving the best outcome possible in the most cost-effective manner.
 Russell collaborates with his clients to develop a strategy tailored to their goals and works hard to implement that strategy to attain them.

 Individual and corporate clients have entrusted him to represent them in federal and state courts, at the trial and appellate levels, and in arbitration proceedings.
-He has experience in various substantive areas of the law and industries, including breach of contract, information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial real estate.
+He has experience in various substantive areas of the law and industries, including information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial and residential real estate.
 As part of his practice, Russell often develops cost-effective e-discovery solutions that are legally defensible and advance his clients' litigation objectives.

 He authored the book Electronic Discovery in Tennessee: Rules, Case Law and Distinctions, which has been used as a textbook at certain Tennessee law schools.
 Russell regularly speaks on issues at the intersection of law and technology.
 He holds a CIPP-US certification, a non-legal certification provided by the IAPP for information privacy professionals.
 He is AV Preeminent® rated by Martindale-Hubbell and has been named a Mid-South Rising Star by Super Lawyers since 2012.